smuwjs/android-mvp-architecture/README.md

 17. [`RxErroHandler`](https://github.com/JessYanCoding/RxErrorHandler)

 ## Acknowledgements
-Thanks to all the three libraries used in this framework **Author**, and all for the 'Open Sourece' selfless contributions **Developer** and **Organizations**, so that we can better work and study, I will also spare time return to the open source community
+Thanks to all the three libraries used in this framework **Author**, and all for the 'Open Sourece' selfless contributions **Developer** and **Organizations**, so that we can better work and study, I will also spare time return to the open source community.

 ## License
 ```